Keats/vincentprouillet/content/blog/2019-10-23_react-typescript-starter.md

 of all the options can be found in [TypeScript documentation](https://www.typescriptlang.org/docs/handbook/compiler-options.html).
 Lastly, we set up an include path containing `"./src/**/*"`: we will put all our code in a `src` folder.

 In this setup, we will only use TypeScript and not [Babel](https://babeljs.io/).
-Is it possible to use TypeScript for typechecking only and pass the code to Babel for transpilation but, unless you need a specific Babel plugin, there are no reasons to do that nowadays.
+It is possible to use TypeScript for typechecking only and pass the code to Babel for transpilation but, unless you need a specific Babel plugin, there are no reasons to do that nowadays.
 You will have to wait a few more months before getting stage 3 features - not a big deal.